 Updating your contact details

 Don’t forget to let us know if any of your contact details, especially your email address, have changed.
-You can contact us through MyEd or the relevant admissions office.
+You can update this through MyEd or by contacting us directly to let us know.

 Changing your mind

-If you change your mind about the degree you have applied for at any point in the admissions process, or if you want to decline an offer you have already accepted, please let the relevant admissions office know as soon as you can.
+If you change your mind about the degree you have applied for at any point in the admissions process, or if you want to decline an offer you have already accepted, please let us know as soon as you can.

 Include your UCAS ID or UUN

-If you need to contact our admissions offices, make sure that you include your UCAS identification number or University of Edinburgh Universal User Name (UUN) in your correspondence.
+If you need to contact us, make sure that you include your UCAS identification number or University of Edinburgh Universal User Name (UUN) in your correspondence.